 For a relatively small town home to around 35k people, Penticton actually has an awful lot of breweries.
-In fact, I believe Penticton has the most craft breweries per capita in British Columbia.
+The number is currently six, with another due to open soon.

 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, I may receive a small commission at no extra cost to you.